 As with the update made available in May, these updates will not be available via Microsoft Updates or Automatic Updates.
 The availability of these updates provides mixed meanings; namely that while they were made available is positive.
 However for those corporations, organisations and individuals sing out dated versions of Windows, it provides them less reasons to migrate since it hints at an attitude that Microsoft will patch those system if the situation get very bad.
 While Microsoft worked to dispel this point, not everyone will be aware of their statement on this matter.

 In a further break from the routine of Update Tuesday, I wanted to mention a further set of vulnerabilities found in Windows Defender which Microsoft patched last month.
 Please ensure your version of Windows is using the patched version of Windows Defender as detailed in this news article to address these issues.

 Separately Adobe made available four security bulletins to updates for the following products:

 Adobe Digital Editions (9x priority 3 CVEs)

-Depending on which version of Flash Player you have, please review the Adobe security bulletin or Microsoft bulletin as appropriate and apply the recommended updates.
-Google Chrome users will have the updated installed automatically alongside the updated version of Google Chrome which made available last week.
+The priority ratings are explained in this link.
+Depending on which version of Flash Player you have, please review the Adobe security bulletin or Microsoft bulletin (the link includes “April” in the URL but it is not a typo) as appropriate and apply the recommended updates.
+Google Chrome users should have the updated version installed automatically later this week (if not already available).

-If you use Flash or Adobe Shockwave, please review the security bulletins linked to above and apply the necessary updates.
-The Flash update should be installed as soon as possible since exploit kits (defined) tend to take advantage of newly disclosed vulnerabilities very quickly.
+If you use any of the above-mentioned Adobe products, please review the security bulletins linked to above and apply the necessary updates.
+As per the established process the Flash update should be installed as soon as possible since exploit kits (defined) tend to take advantage of newly disclosed vulnerabilities very quickly.